 The doctor may also refer you to a neurologist or neurosurgeon for further examination.

-For sports related injuries, the UPMC Sports Medicine Concussion Program has a developed a diagnostic test for concussion injuries called ImPACT.
+For sports related injuries, the UPMC Sports Medicine Concussion Program has developed a diagnostic test for concussion injuries called ImPACT.
 They have five sites around the Pittsburgh region, which see over 17,000 patients annually.

-Consult with a Pennsylvania Concussion Injury Attorney if you suspect you may have a concussion.
+Consult with a Pennsylvania concussion injury attorney if you suspect you may have a concussion.
 If your injuries are the fault of another person, company or organization, you or your family could be eligible to seek monetary compensation for your injuries and the medical care they require.

 One big misconception about head injuries is that a person should not fall asleep after suffering a blow to the head or mild concussion.
 In reality, nothing could be further from the truth.
 Getting rest after suffering a head injury, once you’ve sought out proper medical treatment, is the key to recovering from a head injury.
 A new study by Georgetown University Medical Center explains why rest is critical in “allowing the brain to reset neural networks and repair any short-term injury.”

 But treating a concussion may take more than simply sleep.
-Traumatic brain injuries can take a long recovery time and people who have been injured may need to cease playing sports and doing other strenuous activities, especially to avoid SIS injuries (Second Impact Syndrome).
+Traumatic brain injuries can take long recovery time and people who have been injured may need to cease playing sports and doing other strenuous activities, especially to avoid SIS injuries (Second Impact Syndrome).
 According to ImPACT at UPMC, in roughly 85% of concussion cases, recovery time may require a month or longer.

 In certain circumstances, it may be recommended that a concussion victim quit driving, studying, operating machinery or doing other daily routine tasks required at work or home.
 This can be very depressing and debilitating, as well as interfere with employment and schoolwork.

 Fortunately, Pittsburgh, PA is becoming an international hub for concussion diagnosis and treatment.
-Our own UMPC is at the forefront of not only diagnosing concussions, but also developing treatments for concussion injuries and head trauma.
-Their concussion treatment plan is based upon a patient’s unique circumstances, but may include of the following:
+Our own UMPC is at the forefront of not only diagnosing concussions but also developing treatments for concussion injuries and head trauma.
+Their concussion treatment plan is based upon a patient’s unique circumstances, but may include the following: